estuary/flow/site/docs/guides/system-specific-dataflows/firestore-to-dwh.md

 7. For each collection, apply a stricter schema to be used for the materialization.

    Firestore has a flat data structure.
-  To materialize data effectively from Firestore to Snowflake, you should apply a schema can translate to a table structure.
+   To materialize data effectively from Firestore to Snowflake, you should apply a schema that can translate to a table structure.
    Flow's **Schema Inference** tool can help.

    1. In the Source Collections browser, choose a collection and click its **Collection** tab.